FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 - [ ] Menus
 - [ ] SFX
 - [ ] Music System
+- [ ] Add the instance resources for the planes and weapons.
 # Optimization
-- [ ] Hit-scan vs Projectile weapons.
+- [x] (Irrelevant) Hit-scan vs Projectile weapons.
-- [ ] Try to decrease the max draw calls
+- [x] Try to decrease the max draw calls
-	- [ ] The trail is the biggest culprit
+	- [x] The trail is the biggest culprit
-	- [ ] Bullet queue freeing is also another one
+	- [x] Bullet queue freeing is also another one
 # Weekend Features
 - [ ] Use the artillery raycasts to detect if an enemy is within range.
 If they are farther than 2/3 of the effective range, draw a grey circle around them.
 If they are closer that 1/2 of the way, draw a green circle around them.  the green and grey circles signify the effectiveness of the shots you take.
 Or just decrease the effective range of the weapons.  or just do both.
 - [x] Add a target reset if they get too close to the target.